PlaceOS/docs/index.md

 ---
-title: What is PlaceOS?
+title: PlaceOS Documentation
 slug: /
-description: Brief intro to the product
+description: Explanations, how-to guides, tutorials and technical references for working with and building on PlaceOS.
 ---
 <!-- This is a placeholder page in markdown to be replaced post-mvp with a more pleasing React page -->

-PlaceOS is a software platform which makes interaction with physical spaces simple.
+PlaceOS is a [software platform](https://place.technology/solutions/platform) which enriches interaction with physical space.
 It provides tools to design, build and iterate integrated digital experiences for physical environments.

-To do this it merges elements on an API gateway, ESB, and traditional BMS, without the legacy baggage.
+To do this it merges any and all elements - from lighting and AV to entire BMS - without the legacy baggage.

-This allows disparate systems, devices and services to combine as a seamless UX for your _place_, whatever that is.
+**Integration** of disparate systems, devices and services forms a seamless experience for your space.
+**Automation** boosts workplace efficiency and ease of use for any space.
+**Iteration** lets your space constantly improve and grow with you and your needs.

 ## Sections of this site {#sections}